smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.8.35 - 2026-08-31
+CHANGES:
+- Reduce some very high latencies experienced with some GBR queries.
+We are still working this issue, but most latencies have been reduced 10x.

 ## 3.8.34 - 2026-08-18
 CHANGES:
 - Internal maintenance.